About ENSO and IOD indices

 - NINO4: 5°N-5°S, 160°E-150°W

-For monitoring of El Niño-Southern Oscillation (ENSO) events, the value of the NINO indices are often used in conjunction with other data (e.g., sub surface ocean temperatures, cloudiness, winds, the Southern Oscillation Index).
-Australian climatologists often cite monthly NINO values above +0.8 °C as typical of El Niño conditions, with values of below −0.8 °C as that of La Niña.
-These values are approximately one standard deviation from the long term mean (i.e., around 70% of monthly NINO3 values, for example, lie between −0.8 °C and +0.8 °C).
+For monitoring of ENSO events, the value of the NINO indices are often used in conjunction with other data, e.g., sub-surface ocean temperatures, cloudiness, winds, and the Southern Oscillation Index (SOI).
+Australian climatologists often cite sustained monthly NINO3 or NINO3.4 values above +0.8 °C as typical of El Niño conditions, with values of below −0.8 °C as that of La Niña.
+These values are approximately one standard deviation from the long-term mean (i.e., around 70% of monthly NINO3 values, for example, lie between −0.8 °C and +0.8 °C).

 Indian Ocean Dipole (IOD) events are driven by changes in the tropical Indian Ocean.
 Sustained changes in the difference between normal sea surface temperatures in the tropical western and eastern Indian Ocean are what characterise IOD events.